Higher-Spin Gauge Models in the BRST-antifield Formalism: Higher-spin gauge model of a fermion and a boson

-In this section, we consider an interaction between two gauge fields, a rank-$n_1$ tensor-spinor $\psi$ and a rank-$n$ tensor $\phi$.
+In this section, we construct a model which formed by two gauge fields, a rank-$n_1$ tensor-spinor $\psi$ and a rank-$n$ tensor $\phi$.
+This model is found to be free on-shell.
 By introducing corresponding ghosts, $\zeta$ and $c$, and antifields $\{\psi^*,\phi^*,\zeta^*,c^*\}$, the free action is given as

-Applying the BRST deformation scheme, we can derive an interacting action in the similar manner explained in the previous section.
+Applying the BRST deformation scheme, we can derive a deformed action in the similar manner explained in the previous section.
 We present the result below.
 We find that the solution of the master equation \bref{eqn:master equation g^n} at the order of $g^n$ ($n\geq 1$) is

 We used the matrix notation in which $\psi$ and $\psi^*$ are $d(p)\times d(r)$ matrices, $\bar\psi$ and $\bar\psi^*$ are $d(r)\times d(p)$ matrices and $\phi$ and $\pat c$ are $d(p)\times d(p)$ matrices, where $p+r=n_1$ and $2p=n$.